 The three macronutrients all have their own specific roles and functions in the body, and all supply us with calories or energy.
 For this reason, the body requires these nutrients in relatively large amounts to grow, develop and continually thrive.
 Remember, macro means large!

-Micronutrients on the other hand, whilst equally crucial, are required in much smaller quantities (micro = small) to ensure normal metabolism, growth and physical and mental wellbeing.
+Micronutrient elements on the other hand, whilst equally crucial, are required in much smaller quantities (micro = small) to ensure normal metabolism, growth and physical and mental wellbeing.
 Of course we also need water to survive, which serves as a carrier, distributing nutrients to the body’s cells, and removing toxins and waste products for elimination.

 Let’s take the example of an avocado – comprised of about 20% carbohydrate, 5% protein and 75% fat.
 Bananas on the other hand are 95% carbohydrate, with a smattering of protein and fat.
 Nuts, such as almonds, are rather like avocados, being comprised of about 70% fat, 15% protein, and 15% carbohydrate.
 This means you are able to gain different types of fuel from just one food.

 Nutrition doesn’t always have to be complex or highly scientific.
 We can easily build a healthy plant-based diet by understanding major macronutrient foods.